Trade directory · Portland metro · Maine

 Licensing Requirements

-Maine requires Master Electrician license through Department of Professional and Financial Regulation.
-Must pass NEC-based exam, have 4 years experience or equivalent education, submit application with fees.
-Journeyman license requires 2 years experience or completion of approved program plus exam.
-Licenses renew every 2 years with continuing education requirements.
+Maine requires Master Electrician License through Department of Professional and Financial Regulation.
+Must pass written exam, have 4 years experience as journeyman, and complete continuing education.
+Journeyman license requires completion of approved apprenticeship program or equivalent experience plus exam.
+Licenses renewed every 2 years with 16 hours continuing education.

 §2